MichaelAharoni/cr-mcp/README.md

 ## API Endpoints

-- `GET /repos` - Lists all repositories in the organization
-- `POST /get-cr-comments` - Gets code review comments for a pull request
+- `POST /fix-pr-comments` - Gets code review comments for a pull request in order the fix them by the agent
 - `GET /health` - Health check endpoint